25 pictures of abandoned military installations and their stories

-Fort Ord: Monterey Bay Coast, CA
+Fort Ord: Monterey Bay Coast, California

-Established in 1917 as a target range, Fort Ord was long-considered America's most beautiful Army base.
-Situated on 45 miles of the picturesque coast of California’s Monterey Bay, the base once housed 50,000 troops and served as a major staging area for the Vietnam and Korean wars.
-Closed in 1994, it was discovered that the base-turned-Superfund-site was one of the most toxic places in America.
+Established in 1917 as a target range, Fort Ord was long considered America's most beautiful Army base.
+Situated on 45 miles of the picturesque coast of California's Monterey Bay, the base once housed 50,000 troops and served as a major staging area for the Vietnam and Korean Wars.
+Closed in 1994, it was discovered that the base-turned-Superfund site was one of the most toxic places in America.
 Plans were announced in 2018 to demolish the last remaining structures.

 Beelitz-Heilstätten: Beelitz, Germany

 Had it not been for the Beelitz-Heilstätten military field hospital, the largest and deadliest war in human history might have been averted.
 It was there that a young Adolf Hitler was nursed back to health after sustaining serious injuries during World War I, including temporary blindness caused by a British gas attack.
 Although small portions of the hospital are still in use, most of the complex's 60 buildings are derelict structures dating back as far as 1898.

 The Devil's Slide Bunker: Coast of San Mateo County, California